 Cholesterol has many important functions in the body.

-One of them, is being used to make bile acids, which are substances that help us digest fats.
+For instance, it is used to make bile acids, which is are substances that help the body digest fats.

-The liver turns cholesterol into bile acids, which are then released into the digestive system whenever we eat a fatty meal.
+The liver turns cholesterol into bile acids, which are then released into the digestive system whenever you eat a fatty meal.

 When all the fat has been absorbed and the bile acids have served their purpose, they are reabsorbed into the bloodstream and used again.